• Menu

 Here are 25 festivals in Guatemala you should add to your travel bucket list.
 They’re some of the most unique celebrations on the planet!

-I’ve been visiting in-laws in Guatemala City and Zacapa for more than 25 years and love how every Guatemalan celebration is filled with music and delicious traditional food and drink.
+I’ve been visiting in-laws in Guatemala City and Zacapa for more than 25 years and love how every Guatemalan celebration is filled with music and delicious traditional food and special drinks.

 A fascinating mix of pre-Hispanic, Mayan, Afro-Caribbean and Catholic rituals and beliefs, they offer an immersion into the country’s customs and traditions.